‘What is a Smart sports garment?

 Some additional thoughts

-On one hand, it is cool that there is all these performance tracking technologies available to the average athlete – such as wireless EMG and 3D motion analysis (again, assuming the measurements are robust).
+On one hand, it is cool that there are all these performance tracking technologies available to the average athlete – such as wireless EMG and 3D motion analysis (again, assuming the measurements are robust).
 On the other hand, I wonder if the benefits would outweigh the costs because they are mostly quite expensive and I am not sure if the average gym goer would need that much information about their workout.
 Perhaps they would be more useful to elite or professional athletes, especially where professional teams have coaches and sports scientists to analyse the data and give custom feedback.
 They could also couple it with video playback and analysis so that there is more context to the data.

 I think for the average athlete, a smart garment might be useful if they are going through physical rehab and need to monitor certain movements or muscle groups while under the guidance of a physical therapist.
 Or if they are trying to pick up a specific skill like throwing a football or baseball (In fact, there are sensor embedded sleeves that do just that, which I might discuss another time).
 Basically, there should really be a specific ‘pain’ to solve.
 A smart garment with a generic health and fitness application is probably not going to be of much use.
 Wristbands and smartwatches already try to do that.